Katamari Damacy: Development

-Keita Takahashi had studied art and entered the Musashino Art University to study sculpting in 1995.
+Keita Takahashi entered Musashino Art University to study sculpting in 1995.
 During his studies, he came to a philosophy that his art needed to combine practical elements along with a bit of whimsy and humor.
 After graduation, Takahashi no longer had the desire to pursue sculpting as a full-time career, and saw the potential to become involved in video games as a means to continue his art interest in a larger medium.
 Joining Namco as an artist around 1999, Takahashi worked on a number of smaller projects for the publisher.
 One of these was called Action Drive, inspired by Crazy Taxi but with more spy-based elements atop the driving gameplay.
 During this, Takahashi came up with the ideas of the characters that would be central to Katamari Damacy: the King, the Queen, and the Prince of all Cosmos.
 His idea would have been that the queen had been kidnapped by agents on Earth, and the lazy King sends the Prince to rescue her.
 To do this, the player would use the diminutive Prince's head, shaped like a hammer, to stun humans, after which the Prince would then "drive" the humans around by putting a steering wheel on the back of the human's head.
 Takahashi felt this would lead to interesting and creative gameplay, allowing the player to create havoc as the Prince followed the misguided suggestions from the King, but the project leader rejected the idea.
 Action Drive was eventually cancelled.

 While working on other projects, Takahashi continued to try to think of game ideas, seeking to grow beyond being just an artist for Namco.
 Takahashi cited two concepts that led to the inspiration of Katamari Damacy.
 The first was a prototype shown by Sony Computer Entertainment called Densen (Japanese for "power line") that had the player as a young girl traverse floating islands of various homes connected by power lines.
 The game, though never released, gave Takahashi the idea that the ordinary world could be made interesting with only small changes to perception, and that a game could be fun without the need to cause violence.
 The second idea was from the game of tamakorogashi played in Japanese school's undōkai or sports days.
 In tamakorogashi, students attempt to push a giant ball into a goal.
-Both those ideas led to him thinking of a game where spinning a ball would roll ordinary stuff into it, making the ball larger and larger over time.
+Both those ideas led to him thinking of a game where spinning a ball would roll ordinary objects into it, making the ball larger and larger over time.
 The evening he conceived of this idea, he spoke to a friend, one of the game designers in Namco, to see if it made for a good game idea, who agreed it had potential.
 The next day, he spoke to his former boss, Mitsutoshi Ozaki, about the concept, further adding a way to reuse the King and Prince characters he had previously proposed, who also agreed it would make for a great game.